Pegasus row: SC notice to Centre, WB on plea against setting up of Commission of Inquiry by state | Law-Order

 - India

-The Supreme Court on Wednesday sought responses from the Centre and the West Bengal government on a plea challenging the setting up of a Commission of Inquiry by the state to probe into the Pegasus snooping allegations.
+The Supreme Court on Wednesday asked the Centre and West Bengal government to respond to a plea challenging the setting up of a Commission of Inquiry by the state to probe the Pegasus snooping allegations.

-A bench headed by Chief Justice N V Ramana issued notices to the Centre and the West Bengal government on the plea and posted it for hearing on August 25.
+A bench headed by Chief Justice N V Ramana issued notices to them and posted the matter for hearing on August 25.

-Advocate Saurabh Mishra, appearing for the petitioner, told the bench that they have challenged the notification issued by the state government constituting the Commission of Inquiry on the ground of jurisdiction.
+Advocate Saurabh Mishra, appearing for the petitioner, told the bench that the Commission of Inquiry should not conduct further proceedings in the interregnum.

-"We will issue notice," the bench, also comprising justices Surya Kant and Aniruddha Bose, said.
+He told the bench, also comprising Justices Surya Kant and Aniruddha Bose, that public notice has been issued by the Commission of Inquiry and proceedings are taking place on a day-to-day basis.
+"We will see, wait", the bench said and asked him to serve the copy of the petition to the respondents.

+The counsel argued that the petition challenges the notification, issued by the West Bengal government last month appointing a Commission of Inquiry to probe into the snooping allegations, on the ground of jurisdiction.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)